Pavement are like "a tiger let out of the cage" on reunion tour

 After headlining Barcelona’s Primavera Sound the following month, the band are currently on a North American headlining run, and will play a host of UK shows later this month.

-Speaking to the BBC about the tour, percussionist Bob Nastanovich said: “The tour’s been great so far.
+Speaking to the BBC about the tour, frontman Stephen Malkmus said: “The tour’s been great so far.
 I’m sort of like a tiger let out of the cage.
 An older, greyer tiger.”

 He added that, in order to prepare for the tour, he listened back to the band’s catalogue to decide on setlists.
 “I listened to every song, just about, that we ever did, starting from the very beginning to make sure I had enough material to surprise people and make it magical and every show different,” he said.